breadlesscode/neos-backups/Documentation/README.md

 features:
 - title: Easy customizable
   details: You can easily add your own backup steps or add your own filesystem adapter.
+- title: Easy to use
+  details: Everything is ready to use.
+For a normal backup you dont have to write a single line of code.
-- title: Free
+- title: Open Source
   details: Its free, why not use it?
 Its always better to have backups.
-- title: Open Source
-  details: You discovered a bug?
-No problem, go to the Github page and report it.
 footer: GPL-3.0 Licensed | Copyright © 2020 by Marvin Kuhn
 ---